Today I’ll be sharing how I made DIY resin agate!

 Gold Effect for the edges: Optional

-I first considered gold leafing the edges.
+I first considered gold leafing the edges on my agate.
 I’ve seen this done before and liked it but I really wanted something that looked like the edges were dipped in gold.
 After doing some research I learned about embossing.
 The downside to this idea is that I couldn’t figure out if this gold embossing stuff is food safe.
 That said I would recommend going over the gold with some clear food safe varnish or even the resin. ( I know they sell mod podge that’s food safe )

 - gold embossing powder